-The ten year period restricting realignment is intended to avoid the issue of incremental creep which could enable marine farms to slowly move to a completely new location, which would be beyond the scope of the proposed NES.
+The ten year period restricting realignment is intended to avoid the issue of incremental creep which could enable marine farms to slowly move to a completely new location.
 RMA requirements state that marine farms should have a consent term of a minimum of 20 years (barring some exceptions), so the ten year time restriction for realignment would prevent the entire farm from moving over the default minimum consent term.
 As knowledge increases on cumulative effects and Policy 11 of the NZCPS 2010 marine farms may need the flexibility to realign again in the future which makes the ten year restriction acceptable.